Consistently improving energy efficiency

 The Groupwide Energy Efficiency Program (GEEP) is aimed at achieving sustainable efficiency gains of 3.5 TWh by fiscal 2019/2020.
 This is one of seven Indirect Financial Targets at thyssenkrupp.

 Since the launch of the program in 2013/2014, gains of 2.2 TWh have already been achieved through site-related projects, for example, improved utilization of waste heat, reduction of standby times, and replacement of plant components.
-A major contribution has been made by the Steel Americas and Steel Europe business areas: The efficiency gains achieved can avoid around 0.8 million tons of CO2 emissions per year.
+A major contribution has been made by the Steel business area: The efficiency gains achieved can avoid around 0.8 million tons of CO2 emissions per year.

 The basis and prerequisite for these efficiency gains is systematic energy management in our production and service processes.
 Group companies with relevant energy consumption must therefore additionally align their energy management with the requirements of the ambitious ISO 50001 standard, again by fiscal 2019/2020.
 Of the more than 50 companies concerned, a quarter already met these requirements in the reporting year.
 Related to annual energy consumption, ISO 50001 is roughly two thirds implemented.

 To support the continuous improvement process, regular efficiency and benchmark analyses are carried out.
 For example plant inspections are performed to identify optimization potential and develop solutions.
 By learning from each other we can ensure that these findings are quickly used at other sites.
 For this reason, regular expert workshops are held to promote knowledge sharing, for example at annual Energy Efficiency Days.